cabforum/servercert/docs/BR.md

 ##### 7.1.2.2.6 Cross-Certified Subordinate CA Certificate Certificate Policies

-If present, the Certificate Policies extension MUST contain at least one `PolicyInformation`.
+The Certificate Policies extension MUST contain at least one `PolicyInformation`.
 Each `PolicyInformation` MUST match the following profile:

 Table: No Policy Restrictions (Affiliated CA)